aybrkaknc/EasyADB/README.md

 - **React 19:** Because user interfaces should feel fast and fluid.
 - **Embedded ADB:** You don't even need ADB installed on your system.
 It's portable.

+*This is an AI Slop.
+It will never be able to write complex Backends, don't worry.*

 *Happy Flashing!*